philtipping31/PP4---BrickBros/README.md

 ### Toast Messages

-- Django Messages are used throughout the website to notify the user of any action they peform.
+- Django Messages are used throughout the website to notify the user of any action they perform.
 This was introduced for a better user experience and understanding of the site.

 - Messages included: